briercan/shark-timer/README.md

 The only requirement is that it maintains basic the functionality of a timer/stopwatch, and that it meets your standards!

+## Changes:
+* Created services to handle the timer and stopwatch logic - removed tight coupling between timer components and controls components
+* Removed the timer editor into its own control
+* Created a pipe to display the time

+## If I had more time:
+* I'd like to have fixed the tabs so that they change the route
+* There are a couple of places which have repeated logic and could be put into a service

 ## Original Output Example

 ### Timer